Giving Circle Investment Process

 • The program for which we are seeking funding serves Southern Maine, defined as residents of York County and Cumberland County minus Brunswick and Harpswell.
 Applicants must use any funding received to serve the community in these areas.

-• Organizations previously funded by Women United must have submitted the final grant report for their funding.
+• Organizations previously funded by United Way of Southern Maine (UWSM) must have submitted the final grant report for their funding.

 What we do not fund: